-Personal and strategic objectives Performance assessment Performance range Link to Group strategic priorities Emma Hynes Risk and control Emma has driven key changes in the finance function to strengthen the team, drive efficiencies and effectiveness and to strengthen risk ownership and accountability at the business unit level.
-Emma led the creation of the role of Risk Champion and a Risk Oversight Committee (which supports the Audit and Risk Committee) was established.
-Putting in place the reporting and operational framework that will ensure greater risk evaluations at Group level was identified as a key goal at the start of the year and on which Emma delivered fully.
-At maximum 000 Capital markets Emma identified and undertook key initiatives to strengthen our balance sheet during FY21, including the successful refinancing of our debt agreements and reshaping our liquidity profile to protect the business and enable us to invest for the future.
+Personal and strategic objectives Performance assessment Performance range Link to Group strategic priorities Emma Hynes Risk and control At maximum 000 Capital markets Emma identified and undertook key initiatives to strengthen our balance sheet during FY21, including the successful refinancing of our debt agreements and reshaping our liquidity profile to protect the business and enable us to invest for the future.
 In conjunction with Patrick, Emma led proactive engagement with shareholders on the sustainability strategy and successfully oversaw a revised model of engagement with the ESG rating agencies, which has led to an improvement in rating that will underpin our strategy going forward.
 The Group has now met two of its green loan targets (reduction in food waste and maintaining zero waste to landfill), with plans in place and underway to bring the remaining elements in line with targets as volumes ramp up.
 Between target and maximum Culture and challenge Emma continually ensures that there is appropriate support and challenge at all levels of the organisation, and sufficient rigour applied to all decision making, in particular on cost and productivity initiatives that have contributed to positioning Greencore for recovery and future success.
 Emma has markedly enhanced Board and management analysis and discussion during the year, not just on issues relating to the finance function, but on cost effectiveness, strategy, stakeholder engagement and wider issues of sustainability.
 At maximum 0